 Low Temperature Reactions: In Chem 6B students usually perform reactions at 0 °C (ice/water), or heat their reaction (aluminum block).
-However, because of the reactivity of of organometallic reagents, most organometallic reactions are carried out at low temperature using a dewar (vacuum jacketed bath) and solid CO_2 added to the appropriate solvent.
+However, because of the reactivity of of organometallic reactions are carried out at low temperature using a dewar (vacuum jacketed bath) and solid CO2 added to the appropriate solvent.